closertotheend/java-minimalist-convention/README.md

  9. Do not use commas and labels.

  10. Keep away from creating your custom annotations.
-Use lambdas.
-Annotaions should serve only as metainformation
+Try to use lambdas.

 Testing pitafalls: